whg-training/whg-training-resources/docs/genome_wide_association_studies/genome_wide_association_analysis/population_structure.md

 :::tip Note

-The above is starting to look like a production-ready GWAS scan, so we have added a couple of useful options including:
+The above is starting to look like a production-ready GWAS scan, so we have added a couple of the useful options that we saw earlier including:

 * the `beta` option to `--logistic`, which tells plink to output an effet size estimate on the **log-odds** scale (instead of an odds ratio)